devigned/azure-content/articles/web-sites-nodejs-store-data-mongodb.md

 * How to set up a virtual machine running Ubuntu and MongoDB from the VM Depot.
 * How to access MongoDB from a node application
-* How to use the Cross-Platform Tools for Azure to create an Azure Website
+* How to use the Azure CLI to create an Azure Website

 By following this tutorial, you will build a simple web-based task-management application that allows creating, retrieving and completing tasks.
 The tasks are stored in MongoDB.

 > [AZURE.NOTE] This tutorial uses an instance of MongoDB installed on a virtual machine.
 If you would rather use a hosted MongoDB instance provided  by MongoLabs, see <a href="/develop/nodejs/tutorials/website-with-mongodb-mongolab/">Create a Node.js Application on Azure with MongoDB using the MongoLab Add-On</a>.

 The project files for this tutorial will be stored in a directory named **tasklist** and the completed application will look similar to the following:

 ![A web page displaying an empty tasklist][node-mongo-finished]